AnnisonVan/Tank-Game/README.md

 Then cd into the project and open it into an IDE

 ## Steps to Build your Project:
+If your project is not already open, go to File > Open....
+Navigate to the project directory C:\Users\Annison\IdeaProjects\csc413-tankgame-AnnisonVan.
+Select the project folder and click OK to open it.
+Ensure Project is Loaded Correctly:

+Wait for IntelliJ to index the project and resolve dependencies.
+This might take a moment.
+Configure Project SDK (if not already set):

+Go to File > Project Structure.
+Under Project Settings > Project, make sure the Project SDK is set to Java 22.
+If not, click New... and configure the path to your Java 22 installation.
+Click Apply and then OK.
+Build the Project:

+From the top menu, select Build > Build Project.
+Alternatively, you can use the shortcut Ctrl + F9 (Windows/Linux) or Cmd + F9 (macOS).
+IntelliJ will compile the project files.
+Watch the Build window for progress and check for any errors.

 ## Steps to run your Project:
+To run the JAR file you can navigate to the jar file under the csc413-tankgame-AnnisonVan click on the folder jar, right click on TankGame.jar Click on "Run 'TankGame.jar'"

 ## Controls to play your Game: